WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 `POST /token/create`

-Creates the non-secret Whiteflag authentication token for authentication method 2.
-This token is to be used as verification data in an `A2` authentication message by the specified blockchain account.
+Creates the non-secret Whiteflag verification token for the provided pre-shared secret authentication token used for authentication method 2.
+The verification token is to be used in, or to validate, the `VerificationData` field of an `A2` authentication message.
 This operation may be disabled in the configuration.

 > Body parameter